Prof Jason König

 Research areas

-I am currently working among other things on ancient representations of landscape and the environment, especially on human-environment relations in imperial Greek literature, including forthcoming chapters and articles among others on Achilles Tatius, Aelius Aristides, Lucian, Pausanias, Philo and Theodoret, and a book in preparation on images of the earth and the surfaces of the earth in classical antiquity.
+I am currently working among other things on ancient representations of landscape and the environment, especially on human-environment relations in imperial Greek literature, including recently published/forthcoming chapters and articles among others on Achilles Tatius, Aelius Aristides, Lucian, Pausanias, Philo and Theodoret.

-One other strand of that work is my current Leverhulme Trust Research Project (2017-2023), entitled 'Mountains in ancient literature and culture and their postclassical reception’.
+One other strand of that work is my recently completed Leverhulme Trust Research Project (2017-2023), entitled 'Mountains in ancient literature and culture and their postclassical reception’.
 Publications include The Folds of Olympus: Mountains in Ancient Greek and Roman Culture (Princeton University Press, 2022; shortlisted for the London Hellenic Prize 2022), and an edited volume entitled Mountain Dialogues from Antiquity to Modernity (Bloomsbury, 2021).
-My aim is to shed new light on the sophistication of ancient engagement with mountains in both literature and lived experience, and to bring the ancient evidence more into dialogue with scholarship on postclassical representations of mountain landscape and the environment, and particularly with recent developments in ecocriticism and the environmental humanities.
-As part of that project I have also been working more recently on representations of landscape in the work of nineetenth-century travellers to Greece, especially Edward Dodwell and Edward Daniel Clarke.
+As part of that project I have also been working more recently on representations of landscape in the work of nineetenth-century travellers to Greece.

 PhD supervision